How to Be Friends with Your Adult Children

 I work harder because I see how hard my second daughter works.

 I believe I will be able to buy my own home someday because I saw my son buy his first home.
+(This happened in 2022, two years after I wrote this.)

 They have not just been amazing children—they are teaching me about life and achieving my own dreams and goals.